Y1DA-- Improve Patient Privacy 4B Project# 652-14-106

 Z2DA--Renovate Halls, Walls, Ceilings

-The Department of Veterans Affairs is soliciting bids for the renovation of the halls, walls, and ceilings of the Ground Floor in Building 1 at the Durham VA Medical Center.
-The project aims to modernize outdated facilities, address hazardous materials, and improve structural finishes, with a construction magnitude estimated between $2 million and $5 million.
-This renovation is critical for enhancing the infrastructure of veteran healthcare facilities while ensuring compliance with safety and operational protocols during construction.
-Interested contractors, particularly those classified as Service-Disabled Veteran-Owned Small Businesses, must submit their offers by March 18, 2025, at 11:00 AM EDT, and are encouraged to contact Contract Specialist Alice V Custis at Alice.Custis@va.gov for further details.
+The Department of Veterans Affairs, through the Network Contracting Office 6, is seeking bids for the renovation of halls, walls, and ceilings in Building 1 at the Durham VA Medical Center.
+This project aims to modernize the facility, address hazardous materials, and improve structural finishes, with an estimated construction magnitude between $2 million and $5 million.
+The solicitation is set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB), emphasizing the VA's commitment to supporting veteran-owned enterprises.
+Interested contractors must submit their proposals by March 18, 2025, at 11:00 AM EDT, and are encouraged to participate in a mandatory site visit scheduled for January 22, 2025.
+For further inquiries, potential bidders can contact Contract Specialist Alice V. Custis at Alice.Custis@va.gov.